 Internally assessed and externally quality assured Portfolio of Evidence.

-Learners are set assignments.
+Students are set assignments.
 These may be in the form of briefs, scenarios, problem solving exercises, and research investigations and exploratory work.
 They are contextualised using realistic scenarios.
 The assessment may require students to produce a portfolio of evidence which could include research files and sketchbooks, reports, rough and visual designs, storyboards, prototypes, final product, evaluations etc.

 All assessment is criterion-referenced, based on the achievement of specified learning outcomes.
 Each unit within a qualification has specified assessment guidance.